 For purposes of potential risk analysis, we use sensitivity analysis to quantify potential impacts that market rate changes may have on the fair values of our hedge portfolio related to firmly committed or forecasted transactions.
 The sensitivity analysis represents the hypothetical changes in value of the hedge position and does not reflect the related gain or loss on the forecasted underlying transaction.
-A 10% appreciation in the value of the U.S. Dollar against foreign currencies from the prevailing market rates would result in increases of \$10 million at December 31, 2005 and \$20 million at December 31, 2004 in the fair value of the U.S. Dollar against foreign currencies from the prevailing market rates would result in decreases of \$10 million at December 31, 2005 and \$20 million at December 31, 2004 in the fair value of the fair value of the hedge portfolio.
+A 10% appreciation in the value of the U.S. Dollar against foreign currencies from the prevailing market rates would result in increases of \$22 million at December 31, 2006 and \$10 million at December 31, 2005 in the fair value of the U.S. Dollar against foreign currencies from the prevailing market rates would result in decreases of \$22 million at December 31, 2006 and \$10 million at December 31, 2006 and \$10 million at December 31, 2006 and \$10 million at December 31, 2005 in the fair value of the December 31, 2006 and \$10 million at December 31, 2006 and \$10 million at December 31, 2006 and \$10 million at December 31, 2005 in the fair value of the December 31, 2006 and \$10 million at December 31, 2005 in the fair value of the hedge portfolio.

-The interest rate risk associated with our borrowing and investing activities at December 31, 2005 was not material in relation to our consolidated financial position, results of operations or cash flows.
-In 2003, we swapped a portion of our senior unsecured notes from the fixed rate to a variable rate.
-The swap is described in more detail in Note 10 of Notes to Consolidated Financial Statements.
+The interest rate risk associated with our borrowing and investing activities at December 31, 2006 was not material in relation to our consolidated financial position, results of operations or cash flows.

-We utilize non-exchange traded financial instruments, such as foreign exchange forward contracts that we purchase exclusively from highly-rated financial institutions.
+We utilize non-exchange traded financial instruments, such as foreign exchange forward contracts that we purchase exclusively from highly rated financial institutions.
 We record these contracts on our balance sheet at fair market value based upon market price quotations from the financial institutions.
 We do not enter into non-exchange traded contracts that require the use of fair value estimation techniques, but if we did, they could have a material impact on our financial results.
 Also, we do not enter into hedges for speculative purposes.

 We are potentially subject to concentrations of credit risk on accounts receivable and financial instruments, such as hedging instruments, short-term investments, and cash and cash equivalents.
 Credit risk includes the risk of nonperformance by counterparties.
 The maximum potential loss may exceed the amount recognized on the balance sheet.
 Exposure to credit risk is managed through credit approvals, credit limits, selecting major international financial institutions (as counterparties to hedging transactions) and monitoring procedures.
 Our business often involves large transactions with customers for which we do not require collateral.
 If one or more of those customers were to default in its obligations under applicable contractual arrangements, we could be exposed to potentially significant losses.
 Moreover, a downturn in the global economy could have an adverse impact on the ability of our customers to pay their obligations on a timely basis.
 We believe that the reserves for potential losses are adequate.
-At December 31, 2005 and 2004, we did not have any major concentration of credit risk related to financial instruments.
+At December 31, 2006 and 2005, we did not have any major concentration of credit risk related to financial instruments.